 Adding a second node to Data Center

-Sometimes customers get stuck after deployment of the first node in their Data Center environment.
-Maybe a second node wasn't deployed due to uncertainty about added value, or there was a technical issue during the process.
-This article helps you to review the benefits of adding a second node using examples from other customers, to better prepare you for getting your multi-node Data Center cluster up and running.
+This article helps you to review the benefits of adding a second node to your clustered Data Center installation using examples from other customers, to better prepare you for getting your multi-node Data Center cluster up and running.

 Why do we need more than one node?